MCL Tear Grand Center Arts District, St. Louis, MO

 Diagnosing an MCL Tear in Grand Center Arts District, St. Louis, MO

-Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to confirm the extent of the injury.
-At Axes Physical Therapy, we offer free injury screenings in Grand Center Arts District, St. Louis, MO.
+Diagnosing an MCL tear usually requires a physical exam and may involve imaging tests like MRI or X-ray to determine the injury’s extent.
+At Axes Physical Therapy, we have free injury evaluations in Grand Center Arts District, St. Louis, MO.
 With Direct Access Physical Therapy, you can be assessed and start recovery without a referral from a doctor.

 Treatment Options in Grand Center Arts District, St. Louis, MO for MCL Tears